How to Become a School Counselor in Minnesota

 Step Three: Get a Background Check

-You will need to complete a criminal history background check by requesting fingerprint cards from the Minnesota Department of Education.
-You will complete the fingerprinting process at a local police station or designated fingerprinting location.
+You’ll need to complete a criminal history background check through PELSB using FD-258 fingerprint cards.
+Fingerprinting is done at a local police station or designated fingerprinting location.

 Step Four: Fill Out the Application